-Most DWI convictions result in probation’s.
+Most DWI convictions result in probation.
 From the citizens’ view, it is best to understand what probation means before specific penalties are considered.

 “Probation” is defined as a suspension of a sentence of jail, a fine, or even a driver’s license suspension by the court.
-Said another way, upon conviction, the judge pronounces a punishment of a jail sentence, a fine sentence, and a driver’s license suspension.
+Said another way, upon conviction, the penalties for DWI as the judge pronounces could be a jail sentence, a fine sentence, and a driver’s license suspension.

 Judge Justice says, “Mr. Defendant, your sentence is 180 days in jail, a $2,000.00 fine, and a year’s suspension of your driver’s license.”

 DWI Defendant replies, “Holy cow, I can’t believe it, I’m going to jail?!” is the thought you have when all of the sudden the judge says, “however, I’m going to probate this sentence.
 Your jail is probated for one year, $1,500.00 of your fine is probated, and your driver’s license suspension is probated.”

 In layman terms this means that you will not have to do the 180 days in jail if you behave for one year, that you will only pay $500.00 of the fine if you behave for one year, and your driver’s license will not be taken from you if you behave for one year.

 “Wait,” you say, what does “behave” mean?
 It means that the judge has offered you a “deal” you can’t refuse.
 This “deal” is a contract between you and the court of which the contractual terms are simple: The judge promises not to put you in jail, not to make you pay the entire fine and not to take away your driver’s license.

 In exchange, the penalties for DWI, if you agree to the probation, you are agreeing generally to do the following: